OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 curl -fsSL https://openclaw.ai/install.sh | bash

 It installs Node.js and all dependencies automatically.
 From there, openclaw onboard walks you through setup.
-For those who want full source access, there's a git-clone hackable install option too.
+For those who want full source access, there is a git-clone hackable install option too.

 Real-World Use Cases